September 15, 2025

 What are the main benefits of Banking as a Service?

-1. Speed in product launch – With BaaS, your company does not need to invest years in its own financial infrastructure.
-It is possible to quickly launch digital accounts, credit or debit cards, payment lines, and even credit solutions, supported by partners authorized by Bacen and in compliance with the Law 14.478/2022.
+1. Agility in product launch – With BaaS, your company does not need to invest years in its own financial infrastructure.
+It is possible to quickly launch digital accounts, credit or debit cards, payment lines, and even credit solutions, supported by partners approved by Bacen and in compliance with the Law 14.478/2022.
 This speed allows companies to test new products in the market, adjust functionalities, and respond quickly to customer needs without compromising security or compliance.

 What regulatory and compliance measures are essential?